 Cannabidiol (CBD) is immediately becoming popular among consumers and it’s not hard to understand why.
+Primarily, CBD has been proven to help with anxiety, pain, and insomnia among others.

 But first, what is CBD?